 Double your impact!

-Many companies match charitable donations made by employees and it gives you an opportunity to double or triple your gift.
+Many companies match charitable donations made by employees, and it gives you an opportunity to double or triple your gift.
 Often, all you need to do is complete and return a short form.
 You may need to provide Highland’s tax id number: 39-1133108.
 To see if your company has a matching gift program, contact your human resource department.

 Grants for Volunteering

 Some companies will give a grant if you complete a set number of volunteer hours in a year.
-Not only could you be completely your parent engagement hours, you could help the school secure additional funds.
+Not only could you be completely your parent engagement hours, but you could also help the school secure additional funds.
 Talk to your human resources department to see if your company offers this type of encouragement for you to volunteer.

 Honor / Memorial Gifts

-You can make a gift in honor or in memory of a family member, favorite teacher, student, or friend.
+You can make a gift in honor or memory of a family member, favorite teacher, student, or friend.
 This is a thoughtful way to honor someone’s accomplishments or remember a person’s life.
-To make a gift in honor or in memory of someone, please indicate your intention.
+To make a gift in honor or memory of someone, please indicate your intention.
 You can also make such a gift on our secure donation form.
 There is a space for you to fill out who you’d like to honor as well as who we should send the notification of your thoughtfulness.